dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/guides/taxes.md

 original_id: taxes
 ---

-MajorityWorld provides the possibility to configure taxes.
+DrikGallery provides the possibility to configure taxes.
 It supports the following external tax providers: [Avalara](https://www.avalara.com/) and [Vatlayer](https://vatlayer.com/).
 Currently, only one provider can be enabled at the same time.

 ## Configuring taxes